 Download or print this Article as a PDF

-The Meaningful Benefits of Early Palliative Care for Advanced Cancer - Research at Massachusetts General Hospital Cancer Center led by Jennifer S. Temel, MD, demonstrates that for advanced lung cancer patients, offering early palliative care on an outpatient or ambulatory basis complementes standard oncology and, unexpectedly, leads to longer median survival time.
+Research at Mass General Cancer Center led by Jennifer S. Temel, MD, demonstrates that for advanced lung cancer patients, offering early palliative care on an outpatient or ambulatory basis complements standard oncology and, unexpectedly, leads to longer median survival time.

 Jennifer S. Temel, MD Clinical Director, Center for Thoracic Cancers, Massachusetts General Hospital Cancer Center; Associate Director, Dana-Farber/Partners CancerCare Hematology/Oncology Fellowship email@example.com